View full guide »

 Once the OPC completes its investigation and issues a report, either the OPC or the complainant may apply to the Federal Court to seek enforcement and/or damages under PIPEDA.
 There is also the potential for a fine to be imposed for noncompliance with certain provisions of PIPEDA.

 Under Alberta's PIPA and British Columbia's PIPA, the applicable provincial privacy commissioner has the power, following an investigation, to direct the organization to remedy the situation.
 These orders are enforceable in court and are the basis for civil actions.
-In Québec, orders of that province's privacy commission (Commission d'accès à l'information) can be appealed to the Québec Superior Court.
+In Québec, orders of the CAI can be appealed to the Québec Superior Court.

 There are three main types of sanctions that can result from non-compliance to the Québec Privacy Act as of September 2023:

 - Firstly, non-compliance with the Québec Privacy Act could result in administrative monetary penalties.
-The maximum amount is $50,000 for individuals, and the greater amount between $10,000,000 and 2% of the worldwide turnover for the preceding fiscal year for organizations;
+The maximum amount is $50,000 for individuals, and the greater amount between $10,000,000 and 2 per cent of the worldwide turnover for the preceding fiscal year for organizations;

 - Secondly, non-compliance with the Québec Privacy Act could lead to penal sanctions.
-Fines may range between $5, 000 and $100,000 for individuals, and the greater amount between $25,000, 000 and 4% of the worldwide turnover for the preceding fiscal year for organizations; and
+Fines may range between $5, 000 and $100,000 for individuals, and the greater amount between $25,000, 000 and 4 per cent of the worldwide turnover for the preceding fiscal year for organizations; and

 - Finally, in the case of an unlawful infringement of a right conferred by the Québec Privacy Act or by sections 35 to 40 of the Civil Code of Québec that causes injuries to a person, that person has a claim for damages.
 If that infringement is intentional or due to a gross fault, minimum punitive damages of $1,000 will be imposed.